Abigail McDowell Abigail McDowell

 not made to harden, only to feel

-to bloom with the moon and bruise without notice
+to bloom with the moon, to bruise without notice

 unworthy of structure